mattfishh/new-site/content/home/accomplishments.md

   - certificate_url:
     date_end:
     date_start: 2017-04-21
     description: Awarded to the group pitching the best startup idea at Wilfrid Laurier University.
 Awarded $5,000 for concept of turning ocean plastics into sustainable eyewear frames, with proceeds fuelling further cleaning of the oceans.
+Placed first out of 285 teams.
     organization: Wilfrid Laurier University
     organization_url: https://www.wlu.ca
     title: BDO New Venture Champion